ashikibrahim07/pie-pyramid/README.md

 ## Description

-Within this repository lies an HTML/CSS code rendition of a pie chart design initially resembling a conventional pie chart but revealing a pyramid portrait upon closer scrutiny.
+Within this repository lies an HTML and CSS code rendition of a pie chart design initially resembling a conventional pie chart but revealing a pyramid portrait upon closer scrutiny.
 The design showcases three primary hues: sky blue for the sky, yellow representing the pyramid, and black for the shadow effect.
 I've accomplished this using `conic-gradient`.

 ## Demo